Retirement savings plan () - mandatory company

 The share of capital corresponding to accumulating your voluntary payments (not deducted from your taxable income in the year of payments) is exempt income tax and social security contributions.

-Only the share of capital corresponding to interest generated by the contract is taxed on investment products.
+Only the share of capital corresponding to interest generated by the contract is taxed in respect of investment products.
 It is subject to the one-off flat-rate levy (PFU) made by the bank before it pays you the capital.

-For interest received up to 31 December 2025, the overall flat-rate levy applied by the bank shall be 30%, corresponding to 12.8% in respect of income tax and 17.2% for social security contributions.
+For interest received up to 31 December 2025, the overall rate of the flat-rate levy applied by the bank shall be 30%, corresponding to 12.8% in respect of income tax and 17.2% for social security contributions.

 From 2026